Diante Watkins

-Diante Levante Watkins (born July 5, 1990) is an American professional basketball player, currently playing for Kipaş İstiklal Basketbol of the Turkish Basketball First League.
+Diante Levante Watkins (born July 5, 1990) is an American professional basketball player for Ormanspor of the Türkiye Basketbol Ligi (TBL).

 College career

 Watkins, a graduate of Hubbard High School, attended Richard J. Daley College, earning National Junior College Athletic Association All-America Third Team honors in the 2009–10 season.
 He subsequently enrolled at Robert Morris University Illinois.
 Watkins was the 2011–12 Chicagoland Collegiate Athletic Conference (CCAC) Player of the Year and received NAIA All-America First Team distinction twice.